Physician First Job Signing Bonus

 Another thing that needs consideration is relocation assistance.
 Most sites will give a signing bonus and relocation assistance.
 Let’s say you get a $10,000 signing bonus.
 Then you’d also get 10,000 in relocation assistance, which would aid in moving expenses.

-Sometimes, they’ll allow the physician to use that for travel to the city, to look for a place to live.
+Sometimes, they’ll allow the physician to use that to travel to the city and look for a place to live.
 So, airfare, hotel, whatever, and others will also allow it if it’s a short move and you’re not going to use all 10,000.
 Then you could also use the rest of that money towards a security deposit or a mortgage in some situations.

 It depends upon the employer and how they handle things.
 Physician-owned practices are much more flexible in using that amount for whatever you want.
 Big healthcare organizations usually have policies on what you can and can’t use, which are not adjustable.
 It’s, this is what you can use it for.
 And that’s it.